yerinsmgmt/markdowns/files.md

 Applying for the Backend Engineer role.

+I'm Yerins Abraham.
 Repeat founder building something new is exactly the stage I like working at.
 I build backend systems that hold up under real load and keep working when a dependency does not: a banking API at p95 284ms across 66,000 requests, and services that degrade gracefully instead of falling over when a downstream